 - A cover letter (no more than two pages) explaining your educational and professional history; area of interest in public health, interest and motivation for seeking an MPH degree; and professional or academic career plans upon completion of the program.
 If appropriate, also indicate whether you are applying to or are currently enrolled in another degree program (and indicate which university).

-- GRE scores taken within the last five years (you may be exempt if you have a professional or academic master's or doctoral degree).
+- GRE scores taken within the last five years (student may be exempt if he/she has a professional or academic master's or doctoral degree).
+Official results from other equivalent standardized tests used for graduate admissions, also taken within the last five years, may be substituted.
+These accepted tests are the following: DAT, GMAT, LSAT, MCAT, and PCAT.
+The minimum scores that are desired are the verbal and quantitative (or equivalent components) scores in the 40th percentile or above.
+Other documents, including transcripts, cover letter, and letters of recommendation, will also be carefully considered in addition to the scores.
 Use code 1903 to indicate the institution that should receive your scores.
-If you have already sent your scores to one of the other universities, please indicate which university on the application form next to your GRE information.
+If you have already sent your GRE scores to one of the other universities please indicate which university on the application form next to your GRE information.

 - TOEFL scores taken within the last two years from graduates of foreign universities who are non-native English speakers.
 The minimum score must be 550 (paper-based) or 213 (computer-based) or 79-80 with read/speak/listen=17, write=14 (internet-based).
 Use code 1903 to indicate the institution that should receive your score report.
 If you have already sent your scores to one of the other universities, please indicate which university on the application next to your TOEFL information.

 - Completed application form with both signatures on the second page.
 It must be typewritten or legibly printed in ink.